 - 1 cup mini chocolate chips

-- In a separate bowl, whisk together the flour, dry pudding mix, and baking soda.
-Add the dry ingredients, 1 cup at a time, to the wet ingredients in the mixer until just combined.
-The dough will be thick and chunky.
+In a separate smaller bowl, add the flour, dry pudding mix, and baking soda.
+Stir with a whisk to break up any clumps.
+Add the dry ingredients, 1 cup at a time, into the wet mixture and beat together just until blended each time.

-- Mix in the chocolate chips and M&M's on low speed.
+Mix in the chocolate chips and m&m's just until combined.

-- Grab about 2-3 tablespoons of dough and roll into a ball (about the size of a golf ball).
-Place the dough balls in the freezer for about 5-10 minutes before baking.
-I put the dough balls on a plate when I freeze them.
+Take about 2-3 tablespoons of dough and roll into a ball (should look about the size of a golf ball).
+Repeat until dough is gone.
+Place dough balls onto a plate and let freeze for 5-10 minutes before baking.